Reduce. Reuse. Recycle. Seattle is a national leader and has set agressive goals for the future.

 By 2030, the City of Seattle plans to divert 70% of its waste to recycling and composting.
 Seattle Public Utilities' solid waste plan is guided by a zero-waste resolution passed in 2007, and waste reduction is a key component of Seattle's Climate Action Plan.

 Other goals are to develop new markets for recycled materials and have producers of the goods we consume take more responsibility for end-of-life management of their products.
-Learn more [link to internal actions you can take when built] about how you can help us reach these important goals.
+Learn more about how you can help reach these important goals.

 OSE Key Initiatives